This is a repost.

 I promise to be a good boy from this day forth.

 Now let me just state something.
 I don't know how to rate Tanduay's original version.
 I was born in 1982 and the only action I saw was the old Crispa and Toyota videos in Youtube.
 Plus, I don't know how to check out their old stats.
 Stats are the most important component of my lists and the last thing I want to be at the moment is the guy that disregards the facts.

 That is why you have to forgive me for not concentrating on the franchise careers of Ramon Fernandez, Freddie Hubalde, Abet Guidaben, Rene Canent, Freddie Webb, Botchok Delos Santos, Abet Gutierrez, Mike Bilbao, Padim Israel, Mike Bilbao, and the others who donned the Tanduay colors from 1975 to 1987.

-I am going to concentrate on the second version - the one I remembered, experienced, loved, and dread (with how this team tragically ended).
+I am going to concentrate on the second version - the one I remembered, experienced, loved, and dreaded (with how this team tragically ended).

 Anyway, when I did the original post back in 2012, famed basketball historians like PBA stats master Fidel Mangonon and Pinoy Exchange's Jay P. Mercado helped in making this blog possible.